Nay33m/Prosper_loan_data_viz/README.md

 This repository contains the analysis and visualisations I have created in Tableau.

 ## Prosper Loan Data Visualisation
+The final version of this visualisation can be found [here](https://public.tableau.com/profile/sian.nadin#!/vizhome/Prosperloandata-Version2/ProsperLoandata-Version2)

 ### About
 Prosper is a peer-to-peer lending platform that aims to connect people who need